LeeMorinUCF/QMB3311S22/demo_26_PP_Ch_15_Test_Debug/README.md

 and we have already used ```doctest``` to do this semi-automatically.
 The latter approach is preferred because it does not have as much potential for human error.
 An even better way is to use formal *unit testing* with the ```unittest``` module.
-A *unit test* exercises just one isolated component of a program.
+A *unit test* evaluates just one isolated component of a program.

 With the ```unittest``` module, we write what are called *test classes* from the class ```unittest.TestCase```.